Sorry, Idaho, You Are Getting Jihaded By Radical Muslims Now :(

 The Republican Party of Bonneville County, Idaho, just wanted to let its members know that they might need to keep an eye on any Muslims they might happen to encounter in that eastern Idaho county, home to Idaho Falls and that hotbed of Islamic radicalism, Eastern Idaho Technical College.* Why, there's even an actual mosque in Pocatello, just 50 miles away!
 And so the Bonneville County GOP included in its most recent newsletter, sent out Monday, a piece titled "Islam In Idaho" that doesn't sound the least bit paranoid, not at all!

-The article that the piece urges you to read is a Spokane Spokesman-Review piece about a recent "briefing" given to about a dozen Idaho lawmakers by Shahram Hadian, a Washington pastor (and former Muslim!) who claimed to have the lowdown on Islamic infiltration of Idaho:
+The article that the piece urges you to read is a Spokane Spokesman-Review piece about a recent "briefing" for a dozen or so Republicans at the Statehouse, arranged by northern Idaho wingnut Rep. Vito Barbieri, who invited guest speaker Shahram Hadian, a Washington pastor (and former Muslim!) who claimed to have the lowdown on Islamic infiltration of Idaho:

 The unsigned article -- which went out under a photo of county GOP chair Doyle Beck but was actually written by Bonneville GOP executive director Becky Prestwich -- is the usual mishmash of idiocy culled from the internet.
 We were especially impressed by Prestwich's claim to scholarship: "I am not fully versed on the Qu'ran but I have studied it to some degree."
 And then the line about how 109 Suras of the Quran incite violence -- one of those indisputable facts that you can only find in every paranoid internet freakout over Islam, of course.
 Funny, the Arkansas Gun Range Lady also said almost exactly the same thing about how, in her careful study of the Quran, she found "109 verses commanding hate, murder and terror against all human beings who refuse to submit or convert to Islam."
 It's almost as if it were a rhetorical trope or something.